stevenbischoff/College-Football-Comparisons/README.md

 # College Football Comparisons

+**3/29/24: Currently broken due to Streamlit and Streamlit-Aggrid updates.
+Working on a fix.**

 This package creates a streamlit app that can be found here: https://college-football-comparisons.streamlit.app/.

 ## Using the App